JacksonPFF/react-material-dashboard/README.md

 ## Documentation

-The documentation for the React Material Kit is can be found [here](https://material-ui.com?ref=devias-io).
+The documentation for the React Material Kit can be found [here](https://material-ui.com?ref=devias-io).

 ## Design Files 🖌